Which country is cheaper, the UK or Belgium?

 Belgium offers a number of shows and performances.
 While Brussels has the most theater productions, Antwerp, Ghent, and others host a variety of shows and concerts, too.
 The most popular theaters in Brussels include the Théâtre Royal du Parc, Vaux-Hall, and the KVS.
 For other interesting performances, don't miss the Royal Toone Theatre with its myriad of puppets or La Montagne Magique (Magic Mountain) which offers youth and children's productions in French.
 In Antwerp, a few of the most popular theaters are Koningin Elisabethzaal, De Roma, Stadsschouwburg, and Bourla, among others.

-Eating is part of the travel experience when you visit The UK.
+The food selection at local restaurants is excellent in The UK.
 In the last few decades, the food scene in Great Britain has taken off as world-class chefs have opened restaurants featuring menus from all corners of the globe.
 When visiting the U.K., you'll be pleasantly surprised by the quality and creativity of the food.
 That being said, traditional British food itself is not particularly famous.
 Fish and Chips, meat pies, black pudding, bangers and mash, and "toad in the hole" (sausage in batter) tend to be first on people's lists of interesting foods to try when visiting.
 But they are not the final say in modern British cuisine anymore.

-If the nightlife is your priority, you'll find comparable options between Belgium and The UK.
+If the nightlife is your priority, you'll find great options in both Belgium and The UK.

 The nightlife in Belgium has something for everybody.
 As the largest city, Brussels not only draws the biggest crowds in the evenings, but has also earned itself a reputation as a party-oriented city at night.
 With dozens of nightclubs offering every type of music, to the vibrant bar and pub scene, as well as the theater and fine dining offerings, Brussels has an active scene for both locals and visitors alike.
 Some of the best spots in Brussels include Madame Moustache, the Music Village, Fuse, and Spirito.
 Antwerp also offers its share of nightlife.
 Dozens of bars and clubs come alive at night here also.
 Ghent, Bruges, and other tourist destinations also offer plenty of bars and theaters, although the nightlife scene is not as active later in the night.